JWST ETC Aperture Spectral Extraction Strategy

 The JWST ETC Aperture Spectral Extraction strategy is used for spectroscopic modes, including slit spectroscopy with NIRSpec and MIRI, and slitless spectroscopy modes (NIRISS wide field slitless spectroscopy, NIRCam wide field slitless spectroscopy, and MIRI low-resolution spectroscopy).

 - Aperture location:

-- The aperture may be centered on any desired source within the scene used for the slitless spectroscopy calculation.
+- Centered on source: The aperture may be centered on any desired source within the scene used for the slitless spectroscopy calculation.
 The drop-down menu is populated with a list of the sources available in the scene from which the selection can be made.
 For fixed slit spectroscopy, if there are multiple sources located within the slit along the cross-dispersion direction, they may be selected from the drop-down menu.

 - Aperture Half-Height: This corresponds to the half-height of the extraction aperture in the cross-dispersion direction.
 The spectral extraction is performed over the full extent of the specified extraction aperture.

 - Perform Background Subtraction Using: As in the case of imaging, there is an option to perform background subtraction using the background estimated from a background region specified by the user, or using a noiseless sky background.
 The latter may be preferred when the scene has other sources that may contribute a non-uniform background to the aperture.
 The effect of non-uniform backgrounds may be estimated by performing two calculations; with and without the background contamination from within the other sources in the scene.